 What is a Urostomy?

-A urostomy is the surgical creation of an artificial opening, or stoma, in order to divert the natural flow of urinary waste from the body.
+A urostomy is the surgical creation of an artificial opening, or stoma, to divert the natural flow of urinary waste from the body.

-In a healthy and fully functioning urinary system, kidneys work to process the body’s waste, then they excrete urine.
+In a healthy and fully functioning urinary system, kidneys process the body’s waste.
+Then they excrete urine.
 Next, ureters collect the urine and send it to the bladder.
 Finally, the bladder works to hold urine until it’s time to release.
 However, when one part or all parts of this system are non-functioning or diseased, a urostomy may be a medically necessary surgery to save a life or restore one’s quality of life.

 Various reasons contribute to why someone may require a urostomy.
 For example, if someone has bladder cancer, a doctor may determine that the solution is to remove part of or all of the bladder, which is known as a cystectomy.
 Severe incontinence or neurogenic bladders can sometimes lead to having a urostomy as a solution.